g002alghisi/WPA3-testing-platform/Cypress/README.md

 "\0"
 ```

-As one can imagine, manually editing the file by adding `"` at the beginning of and appending `\r\n"\` at the end of each line can be quite tedious.
+As one can imagine, manually editing the file by adding `"` at the beginning and appending `\r\n"\` at the end of each line can be quite tedious.
 Additionally, this operation may be necessary (if `eap-tls` is used) for two other files: `client.pem` and `client.key`.
 But this is where `cert2cypress_cert.sh` comes into play.